Doggie Daycare Things to Look for:

 Floor Plan Layout – How many rooms or play areas are there for dogs?
 Are there fresh clean water stations in each play area?
 Dogs are individuals and come in many different shapes, sizes and ages and have varying temperaments, play styles, energy, sociability and fear levels…etc. Every individual is different and lumping them all into one or two rooms is detrimental to their health and refractory.
 Do you think your 10 year old senior dog wants to be bothered with a mouthy, boisterous 1 year old adolescent (even if they are the same size)?
 Or the play style variances between a Border Collie, a German Shepherd and a American Bull Dog?
 They all express themselves very differently and would not make ideal play partners.

-Ratio of Qualified CPDT’s and Behavior Experts to Dogs – There should be a minimum of one qualified CPDT, CDBC (certified dog behavior consultant) from the International Association of Animal Behavior Consultants (IAABC) or CAABs for roughly 5-10 dogs.
+Ratio of Certified Dog Behavior Consultants (CDBC) and Certified Professional Dog Trainers (CPDT) to Dogs – There should be a minimum of one qualified CDBC certified by the International Association of Animal Behavior Consultants (IAABC), and CPDT, or CAABs for roughly 5-10 dogs.
 Those numbers can fluctuate depending on the temperaments of the dogs and the skill and experience of the dog handler and how well each dog and handler knows one another but the higher the ratio of qualified CPDT trainers, CDBC or CAAB’s specialists to dogs the better.

 A separate playroom for small dogs, young pups and elderly is safest.
 Small dogs, even amenable confident ones, are at much greater risk of injury in a room full of large energetic dogs.
 Furthermore, some adolescent dogs get overwhelmed by all the debauchery, energy and activity that they become reactive, impulsive and stressed out.